runtoolsio/taro-core/README.md

 ```

 ### Release pending execution
-A job can be executed in a pending mode which suspends the execution before the job is actually started.
+A job can be executed in pending mode which suspends the execution before the job is actually started.
 In such case the instance is waiting in the PENDING state to be released by `release` command.
-This mode is enabled by using `--pending` option which requires one argument for "latch" value.
+This mode is enabled by using `--pending` option which requires one argument for a "latch" value.
-This value must be provided to `release` command.
-Any job waiting for the same latch is then released.
+This value must be provided to the `release` command as an argument.
+Any job waiting for the same latch is released.
 ```commandline
 taro exec --pending latch1 echo finally released sleep 5